Aider-AI/aider/docs/faq.md

 For a detailed and quantitative comparison, please see the [code editing benchmark results for GPT-3.5 and GPT-4](https://aider.chat/docs/benchmarks.html).

-In practice, this means you can use aider to edit a set of source files that total up to the sizes below.
+In practice, this means you can use aider to **edit** a set of source files that total up to the sizes below.
-Just add the specific set of files to the chat that are relevant to the change you are requesting.
+The repo can be arbitrarily large, but the specific set of files which need to be edited for your request must fit within the context window.
-This minimizes your use of the context window, as well as costs.
+Only `/add` the files that need to be edited to the chat to minimize your use of the context window and costs.

 | Model             | Context<br>Size | Edit<br>Format | Max<br>File Size | Max<br>File Size | Repo<br>Map? |
 | ----------------- | -- | --     | -----| -- | -- |